JEdward7777/SentanceTransmogrifier/README.md

  - `--train_percentage` If you are going to use the same file for testing as well as the training, give the same train percentage as was given for training and the execution will only use the remaining data not used for training.

  ## Python object access
- - If instead of wanting to run this from the command line you want to use this in a python app, you can import the Transmorgrifier from the transmorgrify.py file into your app and use the methods on it.
-This model has the following functions.
+ - If instead of wanting to run this from the command line you want to use this in a python app, you can import the Transmorgrifier from the sentence_transmorgrifier module into your app and use the methods on it.
   - `train`
   ```
 Train the Transmorgrifier model.
 This does not save it to disk but just trains in memory.